Here you can find the most common questions and answers about your trading account.

 8. What costs and charges need to be disclosed?

 Information needs to be provided about all costs and charges.
-This includes Internaxx’s costs, as well as product manufacturer costs, and all other costs and charges associated with the investment, such as Stamp Duty, and tax on dividends.
+This includes Swissquote’s costs, as well as product manufacturer costs, and all other costs and charges associated with the investment, such as Stamp Duty, and tax on dividends.
 Dividend income is not included in the net performance result of the instrument and should be considered separately.

 9. What are product manufacturers and distributors?